LIP-Computing/occi-net/doc/source/user/usage.rst

 Compute
 *****************

-It allows to create, list, show and delete VMs
+It allows to create, list, show and delete VMs.

 List Computes
 ------